 - Some dentists will advocate the chewing of sugarless gums to aid with the rebuilding of enamel

-- If like me you have need some assistance from the experts to straighten and whiten teeth have a look at a reputable cosmetic dentist such as cosmetic dentistry Tampa.
+- If like me you need some assistance from the experts to straighten and whiten teeth have a look at a reputable dentist in your by putting something like “dentist Peterborough” into your chosen search engine.
 There is nothing wrong with seeking cosmetic assistance in this area.
 In fact hand on heart seeking assistance in the form of cosmetic dentistry has changed my life.

 - One of the things I did look into as an alternative to braces was veneers.
 I did decide it wasn’t for me however in terms what I learned, I though it might be useful to share that here in case it will help somebody.
 In summary, the dentist drills the tooth an then bonds a porcelain cap to the tooth.
 I recall the dentist who I discussed this with saying it would take approximately 2 weeks to complete the process.
 I do love the look of the celebrity style perfectly white, straight teeth however the fear of the drill and the caps was too much!